 Learning how to save money for a car can take a little trial and error.
 You may need to rejigger some of your expenses and find ways to cut back and/or bring some extra money, at least temporarily.

 Ready to start saving up for that car?
-You may want to consider signing up for a SoFi Money® cash management account.
+You may want to consider signing up for a SoFi Checking and Savings® checking and savings account.

-With SoFi Money’s Vaults feature, you can separate your spending from your savings (even create a Vault specifically for car savings) while still earning competitive interest on all your money.
+With SoFi Checking and Savings’s Vaults feature, you can separate your spending from your savings (even create a Vault specifically for car savings) while still earning competitive interest on all your money.